lucimobility/luci-sdk-encoders/docs/1_encoders.md

 Once plugged in LUCI should automatically start streaming encoder data through the luci_grpc_node in the SDK.

-## Contribution guidelines ##
-This project welcomes third-party code via pull requests.

-You are welcome to propose and discuss enhancements using project issues.

-Branching Policy: The latest tag on the main branch is considered stable.
-The main branch is the one where all contributions must be merged before being promoted to a tagged release.
-If you plan to propose a patch, please commit into its own feature branch.

-All contributions must comply with the project's standards:

-Every example / source file must refer to LICENSE Every example / source file must include correct copyright notice

-Depending on your language used it is expected you follow one of two syling guides

-Python use PEP8 Standard
-C++ use clang formatting
-Please familiarize yourself with the Apache License 2.0 before contributing.

-When editing KiCad board files please include a summary of any components changed.
-Please note it is unlikely we will approve a merge of a board file change without the board having been physically tested with its changes.

-### How to make a new feature PR ###
-In order to get a new feature or change into the next official release please follow the steps listed below

-- Fork the Project
-- Create your Feature Branch (git checkout -b feature/AmazingFeature)
-- Commit your Changes (git commit -m 'Add some AmazingFeature')
-- Push to the Branch (git push origin feature/AmazingFeature)
-- Open a Pull Request

-### Guidelines for Pull Requests ###
-How to get your contributions merged smoothly and quickly.

-- Create small PRs that are narrowly focused on addressing a single concern.
-Create multiple PRs to address different concerns.

-- For speculative changes, consider opening an issue and discussing it first.

-- Provide a good PR description as a record of what change is being made and why it was made.
-Link to a GitHub issue if it exists.

-- If you are adding a new file, make sure it has the copyright message template at the top as a comment.
-You can copy over the message from an existing file and update the year.

-- Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
-We expect you to be reasonably responsive to those comments, otherwise the PR will be closed after 2-3 weeks of inactivity.

-- Maintain clean commit history and use meaningful commit messages.
-PRs with messy commit history are difficult to review and won't be merged.
-Use rebase -i to curate your commit history.

-- Keep your PR up to date with upstream/main (if there are merge conflicts, we can't really merge your change).

-- Depending on the aggressiveness of a change reviewers may ask that you include unit tests to make sure there is a proper level of code coverage.

-- Exceptions to the rules can be made if there's a compelling reason for doing so.

 ## Supported Chairs ##
 | Chair    |  Link |
 | -------- |-----|